Sony: Computing

 Sony faced considerable controversy when some of its laptop batteries exploded and caught fire in 2006, resulting in the largest computer-related recall to that point in history.

 In a bid to join the tablet computer market, the company launched its Sony Tablet line of Android tablets in 2011.
 Since 2012, Sony's Android products have been marketed under the Xperia brand used for its smartphones.

 On 4 February 2014, Sony announced that it would sell its VAIO PC business due to poor sales and Japanese company Japan Industrial Partners (JIP) will purchase the VAIO brand, with the deal finalized by the end of March 2014.
 As of 2018, Sony maintained a 5% stake in the new, independent company.

+In the 1990s, Sony was contracted to manufacture laptop computers for Apple and Dell.
+The Raspberry Pi Foundation delegates the manufacture of its single-board computers to Sony.
+Most Raspberry Pi computers are made at Sony UK Technology Centre in Pencoed, Wales, UK.

 Healthcare and biotechnology

 Sony has targeted medical, healthcare and biotechnology business as a growth sector in the future.
 The company acquired iCyt Mission Technology, Inc. (renamed Sony Biotechnology Inc. in 2012), a manufacturer of flow cytometers, in 2010 and Micronics, Inc., a developer of microfluidics-based diagnostic tools, in 2011.

 In 2012, Sony announced that it would acquire all shares of So-net Entertainment Corporation, the largest shareholder of M3, Inc., an operator of portal sites (m3.com, MR-kun, MDLinx and MEDI:GATE) for healthcare professionals.

 On 28 September 2012, Olympus and Sony announced that the two companies will establish a joint venture to develop new surgical endoscopes with 4K resolution (or higher) and 3D capability.
 Sony Olympus Medical Solutions Inc. (Sony 51%, Olympus 49%) was established on 16 April 2013.

 On 28 February 2014, Sony, M3 and Illumina established a joint venture called P5, Inc. to provide a genome analysis service for research institutions and enterprises in Japan.